 - Keep continually stirring to avoid burning.

 - Soaking time purely depends on the sago variety used.

 - You can skip nuts to make this kheer.

 - Replace sugar with jaggery powder for the healthy version.

-- If you are making this sabudana kheer for babies, take care to chop the nuts finely or use nuts powder in order to avoid choking.
+- If you are making this sabudana kheer for babies, take care to chop the nuts finely or use a nuts powder to avoid choking.

 - This sago kheer thickens with time, switch off the flame accordingly.
 Adjust with boiled milk if it is too thick.

 - Offer this kheer plain when you start.
-Try to avoid jaggery/ palm sugar/ palm jaggery or any kind of sweetener at least till one year, Add very little amount than mentioned or prefer sweet tasting fruits/vegetables like apple, banana, carrot etc or dry fruits like dates or raisins.
+Try to avoid jaggery/ palm sugar/ palm jaggery or any sweetener at least till one year, Add minimal amount than mentioned or prefer sweet tasting fruits/vegetables like apple, banana, carrot, etc. or dry fruits like dates or raisins.